 ♡ The use of touch in baby yoga also helps to create a happy secure trusting relationship between mother and baby and can help in bonding.
 The release of endorphins in both mother and baby’s body can help to promote relaxation and wellbeing.
 Relaxation at the end of the class is important so that mothers can relax and so that baby can learn that there are times to simply relax and unwind.
 A relaxed mother helps to make a relaxed baby.
 By mother and baby moving and playing together through baby yoga both can spend quality time improving their emotional and physical state whilst having fun, relaxing and meeting other parents.

 Baby yoga helps to support babies sensory development and integration through movement.
 Co-ordination, balance and sensory integration rely on input from a number of sources in the body to enable effective movement and body control to develop.
 There are three main systems which are important in enabling movement;

 Margaret Sassed describes the vestibular system as being “located in the inner ear and priming the entire nervous system to function effectively.
-The fluid in the inner ear passes over nerve receptors which send messages to the brain about the position of the body in space” These messages help the infant to counter gravity, develop balance and control eye movements.
-They are vital for the overall co ordination of the nervous system and are needed to allow the brain to interpret sensory information it receives.
+The fluid in the inner ear passes over nerve receptors which send messages to the brain about the position of the body in space.”
+These messages help the infant to counter gravity, develop balance and control eye movements.
+They are vital for the overall co-ordination of the nervous system and are needed to allow the brain to interpret sensory information it receives.
 During baby massage, a baby is encouraged to lie down to receive a massage but in baby yoga we move, swing and dance with baby to help to develop the vestibular system.
-Baby yoga also helps to integrate information from many types of sensory experience through its multi discipline approach using music, movement and massage.
+Baby yoga also helps to integrate information from many types of sensory experiences through its multi-discipline approach using music, movement and massage.